kaushal2608/busRerserve/README.md

 click on the line to see the project

-Frontend on netlify.com
+Frontend host on netlify.com

 - busreserve.netlify.app

-Backend on cyclic.sh
+Backend host on render.com

 - https://busreservation.onrender.com